 There are less than 150 beds nationally for rescued minors.
 There are less than 200 beds nationally for rescued adults.

 The SafeHouse Collaboration is about working together with businesses, churches, social services, & local anti-human trafficking agencies to help fill one of the greatest needs at the front of rescuing human trafficked victims – The need for safehouses.
 Places, not jail, where the victims can be taken to begin the long & complex journey back to wholeness.

-Our goal is to have SafeHouses across the Mecklenburg area.
-In 2015, ESC launched a SafeHouse with live-in staff & trafficking survivors.
-We’re now connecting with local business & churches to garner sponsors for our next SafeHouse launch in 2018.
+In 2015, ESC launched a volunteer-driven SafeHouse with live-in staff caring for sex trafficking survivors.
+In 2016 we began housing labor trafficking survivors.
+We’re now partnering with The Safehouse Project & connecting with local business & churches to garner sponsors for our next SafeHouse launch in 2019.